-Because our employees are responsible for deploying our environmental approach in the front lines, training is a pivotal part of our strategy.
+As it is our employees who implement our environmental approach in the field, training is a pivotal part of our strategy.
 Both operators and managers receive targeted training by profession that raises their awareness about environmental issues.

 However, because no operation is ever completely risk-free, we have developed tools and processes to handle emergency situations.
 Thanks to our action plans and detection and alert systems, our first-response teams deploy rapidly to resolve any situations that may arise.

-Managing our environmental footprint, improving our energy efficiency and reducing our emissions are all important improvement objectives for Total.
+Managing our environmental footprint, improving our energy efficiency and reducing our emissions are all important avenues for improvement for Total.
 For this reason, we have deployed an Environmental Management System (EMS) at more than 250 sites that complies with ISO 14001:2015, which provides a framework for achieving continuous improvement in environmental performance.
-The EMS helps us evaluate our performance, collect feedback and see where we stand in relation to our objectives so that we can continuously improve our environmental engineering approach.
+The EMS helps us assess our performance, collect feedback and see where we stand in relation to the objectives we have set for the Group, helping us continuously improve our environmental engineering approach.

 At Total, transparency is not only a guarantee of improvement, it is also a requirement.
 We have retained EY to conduct an independent verification of our environmental reporting.

-Lastly, in protecting the environment, we get to know the environment better.
+Lastly, in preserving the environment, we get to know the environment better.
 Each year, we devote a substantial portion of our R&D budget to environmental issues.